 You can face serious jail time, even if you don’t cause personal injury or bodily harm.
 And, there are a number of circumstances that can lead to enhanced penalties.
 If you’ve been arrested or charged with a violent crime in Phoenix, you deserve an experienced Phoenix violent crime lawyer to give you a vigorous defense and fight for your future.

 You may feel hopeless when you are facing a violent criminal charge in Phoenix, Arizona.
 The prosecution will likely seek the maximum penalties against you.
 Your potential sentence can be easily enhanced by aggravating factors and Arizona’s “dangerous offense” statute.
-You deserve an experienced team of Phoenix criminal defense attorneys on your side to fight for your rights.
+You deserve an experienced team of Phoenix criminal defense lawyers on your side to fight for your rights.

 Craig Orent of Orent Law Offices has more than 33 years of experience representing clients against serious violent offenses.
 Orent is a Top 100 Trial Lawyer and a Certified Criminal Law Specialist who will put his experience and successful track record to work for you.